Av3k: Quake Champions (2017-present)

 Av3k returned to the Quake franchise in August 2017 with the release of Quake Champions, the most recent game in the series.
 On August 21 he signed with Virtus.Pro, famous for their successful Counter-Strike: Global Offensive lineup, also from Poland.
 His signing came after Virtus.Pro player Cypher was denied entry to the United States ahead of QuakeCon 2017.
 On 13 June 2018, Virtus.Pro announced it was closing its Quake Champions division.

 On 19 September 2018, Av3k and Cypher signed with Belarusian organisation Nemiga Gaming.
 While with Nemiga, Av3k achieved a runner-up finish in Dreamhack Winter 2018.
 On February 16, 2019, Nemiga announced that Av3k's contract had expired and he and Cypher left the organisation, which closed its Quake Champions division.

 On July 23, 2019, Av3k signed with British organisation Endpoint.
 On 10 August 2020 Endpoint announced that Av3k had renewed his contract for another year.
 Av3k co-hosts Endpoint's Quake podcast, Quake: A Game of Champions, with British commentator Zoot.

-Criminal activity

-On March 6, 2015, it was reported that Av3k had been arrested in Ostróda for drug possession.